writethedocs/www/docs/conf/na/cfp.md

 you've learned, come share it with people who are eager to know.

 We believe that tech writing and documentation don't always get the respect and consideration they deserve.
-Come share the documentation problems your company overcame, or how you ensure documentation is an organizational priority.
+Come share the problems with documentation your company overcame, or how you ensure documentation is an organizational priority.

 Below are some talks from past events that we feel really captured the spirit of Write the Docs: